lix-project/lix/doc/manual/src/advanced-topics/post-build-hook.md

 The post build hook program runs after each executed build, and blocks the build loop.
 The build loop exits if the hook program fails.

-Concretely, this implementation will make Nix slow or unusable when the internet is slow or unreliable.
+Concretely, this implementation will make Lix slow or unusable when the internet is slow or unreliable.

 A more advanced implementation might pass the store paths to a